Who was Krishnamacharya and what are the common yoga styles in Krishnamacharya Lineage?

 When practicing Anusara yoga, you are supposed to practice it with intelligent and intention awareness of your mind and body.
 This helps in laying down the groundwork for you to improve on the poses.
 Practicing Anusara regularly helps in making your body more flexible, stronger, and levels the imbalances in your body.
 In addition, it heals any injuries in your body.

-Power YogaThis a term uses used to define a fitness-based and vigorous vinyasa yoga-approach method.
+Power YogaThis a term practitioners used to define a fitness-based and vigorous vinyasa yoga-approach method.
 Beryl Bender Birch developed power yoga.
 However, today it is used as a term to describe different vigorous vinyasa styles.

 While many yogis consider this style as “gym yoga,” power yoga was initially modeled on Ashtanga yoga.
 Since power yoga came from Ashtanga, they share many benefits and qualities.
 This included internal heat, stress reduction, increased strength, flexibility, and stamina.